 The visitors to your photo site always have expectations (for layout, experience, colors, etc.), you definitely have to try to meet them, to present your work in the best possible way.

 But that only becomes a priority when the images (the “core” of the site) are as good as can possibly be at that point in time.

 A good website won’t do all the hard work for you, it will never replace quality content.
 Consider your website as the enabler, the tool you can use to express yourself, to create value.

-Another way to look at this: think of your website as a multiplier of the quality you put out.
 If amazing images are backed by a powerful website, results can be impressive.
 Websites can surely drag photographers down sometimes (like talented artists with no easily accessible contact information), or they can also sometimes pump up the status of an average photographer.